Steven Hyman

 Hyman received the 2016 Rhoda and Bernard Sarnat International Prize in Mental Health from the National Academy of Medicine for "leadership in furthering understanding and treatment of psychiatric disorders as biological diseases".

-Early life
+Early life and education

-Hyman grew up in Teaneck, New Jersey and graduated in 1970 from Teaneck High School.
+Hyman grew up in Teaneck, New Jersey, and graduated in 1970 from Teaneck High School.
 There he captained the wrestling team and was described by his fellow graduates as the "class intellect".

 Hyman received his B.A. from Yale College; an M.A. from the University of Cambridge, which he attended as a Mellon fellow studying the history and philosophy of science; and his M.D. from Harvard Medical School.
 After an internship in medicine at Massachusetts General Hospital (MGH, 1980–1981), a residency in psychiatry at McLean Hospital (1981–1984), and a clinical and research fellowship in neurology at MGH (1983–1984), Hyman became a postdoctoral fellow at Harvard in molecular biology (1984–1989).

 Career

 In 1989 Hyman was appointed an assistant professor of psychiatry at Harvard.
 In 1993 he became an associate professor.
 He was also director of research in the department of psychiatry at Massachusetts General Hospital from 1992 to 1996 and served as the inaugural faculty director of Harvard’s Interfaculty Initiative in Mind/Brain/Behavior from 1994 to 1996.